Merkoba/Meltdown/commands.md

 ### upload

-Show the upload format picker menu.
+Start an upload.
+Optional 'all' or 'last' argument

+---

+### uploadfull

+Start a full upload process.
+Optional 'all' or 'last' argument

+---

+### uploadharambe

+Start a Harambe upload.
+Optional 'all' or 'last' argument

+---

+### uploadrentry

+Start a Rentry upload.
 Optional 'all' or 'last' argument

 ---